Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Green Bay and its opponents have combined for 49 points just twice this year.

-- Minnesota has combined with its opponents to score more than 49 points in four of nine games this season.
+- Green Bay has combined with its opponents to score more than 49 points just two times this season.

-- Sunday's over/under is 2.8 points higher than the combined 46.2 PPG average of the two teams.

-- This contest's total is 7.6 points more than the 41.4 these two squads combine to surrender per game this season.

 Packers stats and trends

-- The Packers have an ATS record of 6-1 in their seven games as a favorite of 2.5 points or more so far this season.
+- The Packers have been favored by 2.5 points or more seven times this season and are 6-1 ATS in those contests.

-- Green Bay's games this year have hit the over on just two of 10 set point totals (20%).
+- Green Bay's games this year have hit the over on only two of 10 set point totals (20%).

-- When Green Bay puts up more than 23.4 points, it is 7-0 against the spread and 7-0 overall.
+- When Green Bay scores more than 23.4 points, it is 7-0 against the spread and 7-0 overall.

-- In games that Green Bay churns out over 369.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Green Bay amasses over 369.1 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Packers have nine turnovers, three fewer than the Vikings have takeaways (12).